gavinlyonsrepo/FourteenSegDisplay/README.md

 As a result this limits maximum display size to seven digits but If user does not want decimal point support this can be disabled by setting a parameter. and user can use all 8.
 This model supports a  maximum of 7-8 digits (eg for eight digits (D8D7D65D4D3D2D1).
 For purposes of the schematic and software D1 is the Least significant or right most Digit.
-LSB RHS.
 This library was tested on a single digit PSC05-11SURKWA common cathode.
 This table can be expanded to 7-8 digits.

 **Connections**